propellerlabsio/overnode-server/README.md

 If not nominated, defaults to localhost '127.0.0.1'.

 ### BITCOIN_RPC_PORT
 If not nominated, defaults to 8332.
-Note that for testnet, the Bitcoin Unlimited Cash node software will default the RPC port to 18332.
+Note that for testnet and regtest, the Bitcoin Unlimited Cash node software will default the RPC port to 18332.
 If there are any doubts, configure the bitcoin node to start with a specific port using the `-rpcport=<port>` argument.

 ### PG_CONNECTION_STRING